Tower Hobbies: Growth and Innovations — 1975 Through 1979

-Expansion and Creation of Hobbico —1980s and 1990s
+Expansion and Creation of Hobbico — 1980s and 1990s

 In 1980, Tower Hobbies moved into a newly built, 42,000-square-foot office and warehouse facility at Interstate Research Park in Champaign.
 The expansion allowed the company to increase its inventory level from two million to well over three million dollars.

 At this point, Tower Hobbies had 100 employees and served more than 100,000 customers.
 The company increased its number of phone lines by 50% and expanded the coverage of its toll-free WATS lines to reach more than 1,000 customers living in Alaska and Hawaii.

 Tower Hobbies published a print catalog of its RC products each year, and by 1980 the Tower Hobbies Catalog had grown to 406 pages.
 The radio control products available from Tower Hobbies included "airplanes, helicopters, boats, cars, tanks, motorcycles, and now even an R/C blimp…along with all the engines, radios, accessories, and equipment necessary to make these models complete."
 Tower Hobbies carried hobby products manufactured in the United States, Japan, and West Germany.
 All active customers on the Tower Hobbies mailing list received the catalog, as well as a bi-monthly Super Special Sheet spotlighting new and sale-priced items.

 By the fall of 1982, Tower Hobbies was the world’s biggest mail-order retailer of radio-controlled airplane and boat models, grossing more than $15 million a year.

 Champaign businessman and real estate developer Clint Atkins approached the Holeceks in 1984 with an offer to buy Tower Hobbies.
 The deal would give Bruce Holecek the authority to continue running the company, the capital to continue its growth, and 50 percent of the profits going forward.
 The Holeceks accepted the offer and the ownership of Tower Hobbies changed hands.

 In 1985 Atkins combined Tower Hobbies with a Champaign-based RC product wholesale company named Great Planes Model Distributors.
 This new corporation was called Hobbico.
 With the additional resources, Tower Hobbies flourished.

 Digital marketing was in its infancy when, in 1995, Tower Hobbies launched the towerhobbies.com web site for internet sales.
 The site was one of the first resources available for RC hobby customers interested in shopping online.

+Acquisition by Horizon Hobby — 2018

+After Hobbico filed for bankruptcy in 2018, a majority of the assets including Tower Hobbies was acquired by Horizon Hobby.